SiriusXM: Internet and mobile

 SiriusXM content is available to stream online either as an add-on to existing subscriptions or as an Internet-only option.

 In August 2011, SiriusXM announced that the company would start offering a personalized interactive online radio experience.
-MySXM debuted on April 15, 2013, allowing users to fine-tune over 50 existing Sirius XM channels.
-MySXM is available to all Sirius XM subscribers.
+MySXM debuted on April 15, 2013, allowing users to fine-tune over 50 existing SiriusXM channels.
+MySXM is available to all SiriusXM subscribers.

 The internet player allows subscribers to customize most stations to their liking by adjusting settings like: familiar/hits or unfamiliar/depth, studio recordings or live performances, and new/recent or old/classic material.
 These customized stations also allow listeners to play music without DJ interruptions.
 SiriusXM apps also include an extensive lineup of archived programming on SiriusXM On Demand.

-On June 17, 2009, Sirius XM released an application for use on Apple's iPhone and iPod Touch, allowing its subscribers to listen to its programming on those devices.
+On June 17, 2009, SiriusXM released an application for use on Apple's iPhone and iPod Touch, allowing its subscribers to listen to its programming on those devices.
 The application did not feature all of the programming available to satellite listeners.
 On March 17, 2011, the application was also made available for the iPad.
 In 2012, the application was updated for iOS and Android, featuring additional content, and the ability to pause, rewind, and fast-forward through audio streams.